 Persona workshops involve one of Sapio’s facilitators working with a group from your organisation to review:

-This doesn’t sound like a lot but to be effective the workshop needs to be systematic, objective and avoid building personas that simply “fit” your proposition or what you think you want to do.
-In short they need to generate actionable, grounded insight and avoid audience stereotypes.
+This doesn’t sound like a lot.
+However, an effective workshop needs to be systematic, objective and avoid building personas that simply “fit” your proposition or what you think you want to do.
+In short, they need to generate actionable, grounded insight and avoid audience stereotypes.

 In summary: personas can be used for marketing, product development, PR and business strategy.
 Our persona market research can be stand alone, or just one part of a multi-phase research project.
 Whichever approach you choose, Sapio can help you to create in depth, research based personas which have a real and long-lasting impact on multiple areas of your business.